 - Sprouted grains (e.g., Ezekiel sprouted grain bread, English muffins, or tortillas);

-- Legumes (e.g., lentil, chickpea, edamame, black bean) or legume + quinoa pasta (this type of pasta can also be in your protein quadrant)
+- Legumes (e.g., lentil, chickpea, edamame, black bean) or legume + quinoa pasta (the legumes and this type of pasta can also be in your protein quadrant)

 - Starchy vegetables (e.g., corn, peas, potatoes, sweet potatoes)